CSE3902-Group-3/CSE3902-TheLegendOfZelda-Remake/README.md

 -   10/20: 83, 1277, 2, 186, 8167, 2317

 ## Code Reviews:
+When possible, we tried to do our code reviews as part of pull requests, which are listed below.
+In cases where that was impossible (no PR's ready for review), we wrote them in text files.

 #### Sprint2:
 - Michael Herring reviewed Gabe DiFiore's code for quality in pull request #63
 - Gabriel DiFiore reviewed MengQi Lei's code for quality in pull request #73